Refresh. Refresh. Refresh.

 Mullet Lake, Michigan.
 2 BR, 1 BA. $15,400.

-We actually purchased the home we’ve been living in this summer way back in 2011.
+We actually purchased the home we lived in during the summer of 2019 way back in 2011.
 It was sold at auction just weeks before I would lose my job.
 We loved it because it was just nine miles from our dream home and could be easily reached by bike path, river / lake, or road from our home.

 By the time we had it fixed up to be inhabitable — we spent about another $50,000 on an extensive remodel down to the studs — we were no longer living in Cheboygan.

-Nevertheless, we’ve used it extensively ever since and it has been our primary residence since June of 2019 and likely will remain so until at least June of 2021.
+Nevertheless, we’ve used it extensively ever since and it became our primary residence in June of 2019 and likely will remain so until at least June of 2021.

 Alpena, MI.
 3 BR, 1 BA. $90,000.